Police arrest man in Ashling Murphy murder investigation

 “Not to talk about it but to simply give and show respect.”

-Representatives from Ms Murphy’s local Gaelic football club as well as from her old school attended the parish church of Saint Brigid.
+Representatives from Ms Murphy’s local Gaelic football club, as well as from her old school, attended the parish church, where pupils gave a guard of honour.

 Vigils have been held across Ireland and the world to remember Ms Murphy and to call for a change in tackling gender-based violence.